hapax/hapax.github.io/assets/chandra.md

 As a bonus, we also find the relation between white dwarf mass and radius.

-*Prerequisites.* The prerequisites are modest.
-We'll use basic Newtonian mechanics (kinetic energy and momentum), the law of gravitation, some "old school" quantum mechanics (the Bohr model and de Broglie wavelength), and a little special relativity.
+*Prerequisites.* We'll need basic Newtonian mechanics (kinetic energy and momentum), the law of gravitation, some "old school" quantum mechanics (the Bohr model and de Broglie wavelength), and a little special relativity.
 Mathematically, in addition to high school algebra and geometry, we